Ensono/stacks-azure-platform-landing-zone/README.md

 # Stacks Azure Platform Landing Zone

-This repository contains the **Stacks Azure Platform Landing Zone Modules** - foundational modules that provide an opinionated approach for deploying and managing the core platform capabilities of an [Azure landing zone architecture](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-architecture) using Azure Verified Modules for Terraform.
+This repository contains foundational modules that provide an opinionated approach for deploying and managing the core platform capabilities of an [Azure landing zone architecture](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-architecture) using Azure Verified Modules for Terraform.

 ## Documentation